 “I don’t think so,” Ambassador Taylor told The Daily Beast.
 “I see no evidence that he is; he seems to be the guy who wants to unite Ukraine to make it strong.”

-In an exclusive interview with The Daily Beast, Zelenskiy’s close friend and fellow comedian at Studio Quarter-95, Yevgeny Koshevoy, said the presidential campaign was “painful” to watch.
+In an exclusive interview with The Daily Beast, Zelensky’s close friend and fellow comedian at Studio Quarter-95, Yevgeny Koshevoy, said the presidential campaign was “painful” to watch.

 “It is just unbearable to face so many accusations.
-For three months I have been reading disparaging nonsense, lies about Zelenskiy, about our team being ‘the Kremlin’s prostitutes,’ ‘the Kremlin’s lapdogs,’” Koshevoy told The Daily Beast.
-“Pro-Poroshenko media groups attack us and never say that Russia has opened a criminal case against Zelenskiy.”
+For three months I have been reading disparaging nonsense, lies about Zelensky, about our team being ‘the Kremlin’s prostitutes,’ ‘the Kremlin’s lapdogs,’” Koshevoy told The Daily Beast.
+“Pro-Poroshenko media groups attack us and never say that Russia has opened a criminal case against Zelensky.”

 That probably is because it’s not at all the Kremlin connection that Zelinsky’s critics were looking for.

-In 2015 Russia’s Investigative Committee opened a criminal case against Zelenskiy for financing “punishment battalions fighting against Russian speaking population” in eastern regions of Ukrainian.
-If charged, Zelenskiy could be facing up to 20 years of jail in Russia.
+In 2015 Russia’s Investigative Committee opened a criminal case against Zelensky for financing “punishment battalions fighting against Russian speaking population” in eastern regions of Ukrainian.
+If charged, Zelensky could be facing up to 20 years of jail in Russia.

 After so many years living the life of a TV star performing in front of thousands, Koshevoy found suffering a kind of sympathetic stage fight as he watched his best friend take on the new role of a serious presidential candidate.

-Koshevoy met Zelenskiy in 2002, and appreciates how tough he can be.
+Koshevoy met Zelensky in 2002, and appreciates how tough he can be.

 “Once he got terribly sick with salmonella from a bad egg but still came out on stage to perform a concert—we carried him to the stage,” Koshevoy recalled.

-“All Zelenskiy wants to do is to unite Ukraine, make it stronger—cooler—and nothing can stop him—he is stubborn, believe me.”
+“All Zelensky wants to do is to unite Ukraine, make it stronger—cooler—and nothing can stop him—he is stubborn, believe me.”